 A LUXURY VACATION TO BOLIVIA

-Journeys to Bolivia encourage a strong sense of adventure.
+Journeys to Bolivia encourage a strong sense of adventure, from the high-altitude landscapes of the Altiplano to the dense jungles of the Amazon.

-Big on diversity, the Bolivian landscapes shift from soaring peaks to seemingly infinite salt flats and the highest navigable lake on the planet, Lake Titicaca.
+This is a country of extremes, of landscapes that shift from soaring peaks to seemingly infinite salt flats and the highest navigable lake on the planet, Lake Titicaca; a place where travel is rarely predictable, but always memorable.

-To the west, Uyuni creates a landscape unlike anywhere else: an endless white expanse in the dry season, a perfect mirror when the rains come.
-Flamingos wade through red and green lakes, and steam rises from bubbling geysers in the desolate beauty of the Altiplano.
+A road trip across the Uyuni Salt Flats is unlike anywhere else on the planet: an endless white expanse in the dry season, a perfect mirror when the rains come.
+Flamingos paddle in lakes of shocking red and green, and geysers hiss amidst the desolate beauty of the Altiplano.

-Further south, Sucre and Potosí hold the weight of colonial history, from silver mines to grand plazas lined with whitewashed buildings.
+The city of La Paz is undergoing a culinary boom, and is home to many of Bolivia’s top restaurants, while the streets of Sucre and Potosí bely the country’s colonial history, from silver mines to grand plazas lined with whitewashed buildings.

 HIGHLIGHTS OF BOLIVIAN CULTURE